 These models include teleworking full-time, teleworking for one week of each month, and compressed work weeks consisting of working three or four days a week.
-New working models designed based on the approach "You first become yourself and then an ING'er" will be applicable from 1 January 2021.
+New working models designed based on the approach "You first become yourself and then an ING'er" have been applicable from 1 January 2021.
 The new flexible working models are described below:

-Flexi365: This model is available to all employees at the Head Office in İstanbul and the Operations Center in Kahramanmaraş, to the extent allowed by the nature of their roles and regulations.
+Flexi365: This model is available to all employees at the Head Office and the Operations Center in Kahramanmaraş, to the extent allowed by the nature of their roles and regulations.
 ING'ers who are deemed eligible depending on their respective business lines or roles will be able to telework five days a week, if they so wish.

-Flexi One Week a Month: Available to Head Office employees in İstanbul, this model consists of one week of teleworking and three weeks of in-office presence.
+Flexi One Week a Month: Available to Head Office employees and the Operations Center in Kahramanmaraş.
+This model consists of one week of teleworking and three weeks of in-office presence.
 Regardless of the working model they belong to, ING'ers will be able to work from wherever they wish in the third week of every month.